ecologicinformaticYT/ecologicinformaticyt/README.md

 - 🏆 Will probably try "les trophées de NSI"

 - 👨🏼‍💻 I code in : Python, HTML, JavaScript (and nodeJS), CSS, Golang, Solidity
-- 🕰️ I have 2.5 years of experience into coding (for my personnal projects)
+- 🕰️ I have 2.5 years of experience into coding (for my personnal projects) + 1 year of experience with no-code tools (AppInventor)
+- 🕰️ I have 4.5 years of experience into hardware (fixing computers)
-- 🔭 I’m currently working on a lot of projects (goFrontend, ...)
+- 🔭 I’m currently working on a lot of projects (goFrontend (V2), ...)
 - 🌱 I’m currently learning Object Oriented Programming
 - 👯 I’m looking for collaborators for my open-source projects
 - 📫 How to reach me: Just join "les codeurs dijonnais" : https://discord.gg/BsNH6k248V